Surrogate Representation Inference for Text and Image Annotations: Theoretical Explanation of Efficiency Gains

 In semiparametric statistics, the model's efficiency is often evaluated in terms of the \emph{semiparametric efficiency bound}, which is the analogue of the Cramér-Rao lower bound for the semiparametric problem and no semiparametric estimators can have an asymptotic variance smaller than this bound (e.g., \citealt{bickel1993efficient, newey_semiparametric_1990, vaart_asymptotic_1998, tsiatis_semiparametric_2006}).
-To see the efficiency gains of the independence constraint, we compare the efficiency bounds for the two different methods.
+To see the efficiency gains, I compare the efficiency bounds for the two different methods.
 Mathematically, they are given by